 I won’t draw out the remainder of this adventure because it went incredibly well.
 For the 5 1/2 hour flight to JFK, there was nary a peep from Francesca, and even while we were in the Delta Sky Club in JFK during out layover, she remained mute and still.
 Then there was the packed flight to Rome, fortunately in Delta’s Economy Comfort, since those extra few inches saved my long legs because I couldn’t stretch them out under the seat in front of me.

 Again, not a peep the entire flight.
 When we were disembarking in Rome, the two guys sitting next to me were shocked when I pulled out Francesca’s carrier.
 They had no idea a cat was traveling next to them.
 Good girl Franci.

 The home stretch, after retrieving my bags, was getting through customs.
 I sought out a customs agent, explaining that I had a cat.
 He didn’t want to be bothered, and he pointed me to another gentleman, who in turn just said “Va bene.”
 (It’s fine) and waved me through.
 I didn’t know whether to be upset that they hadn’t looked at all the paperwork I had worked so hard to get or to be relieved because this was the perfect ending to a surprisingly smooth experience.

 I hope my experience will help you in some small way as you plan your own trip with your beloved animal partner/s.
 Remember, if air travel with your animal intimidates you, you can take a slow boat, as a woman who now lives in Umbria, did with her dog.

-Disclaimer: These are my opinions based on my experience of bringing our cat to Italy, and in no way should serve as substitution for your own research into how properly to relocate your pet.
+Disclaimer: These are my opinions based on my experience of bringing our cat to Italy, and in no way should serve a a substitution for your own research into how properly to relocate your pet.